Supporting local businesses pioneer affordable, reliable and clean energy solutions for all.

 But despite early successes, investments in this win-win approach have stalled.
 Many financial institutions have grown wary of the “hype” in energy access markets as several large investors have struggled to earn returns on their initial ventures.
 Some are now exiting the sector, leaving more than 71 million East Africans without access to energy.

-Diversifying East Africa’s energy access market to include the many small companies delivering affordable, reliable, clean energy could help soothe investors’ concerns, and evolving research shows that these entrepreneurs may also provide effective, lasting solutions in their communities.
+Diversifying East Africa’s energy market to include the many small companies delivering affordable, reliable, clean energy could help soothe investors’ concerns, and evolving research shows that these entrepreneurs may also provide effective, lasting solutions in their communities.
 Supporting these local businesses, for example, can widen the renewables market across the region, increasing the number of providers who offer reliable, clean electricity to unserved and underserved households.
 Stronger connections with their customers also enable local businesses to better understand energy demand and offer more targeted solutions to meet clients’ needs.
 These same social networks often incentivize companies to support their customers through inevitable economic downturns.

 WRI works with local businesses, development finance institutions and impact investors to support clean energy entrepreneurs across East Africa by: